CamStreamer/CamStreamerLib/doc/Client.md

 ### Nodejs - DefaultClient

-For nodejs we are using undicii (pure nodejs) library to be able use keep-alive ... use one tls connection for multiple requests, browsers have this natively supported
+For nodejs we are using `undici` (pure nodejs) library to be able use `keep-alive` ... use one tls connection for multiple requests, browsers have this natively supported.

-Used for acap app api, eg: CamStreamerAPI, CamOverlayAPI
+Used for ACAP app API, e.g.: CamStreamerAPI, CamOverlayAPI

 **new DefaultClient(options: HttpOptions)**